wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-dataverse-teams/includes/3-create-table.md

 ## Power Apps visual table editor

+To access the Power Apps visual table editor, follow these steps:

 1. While editing an app in the Power Apps editor for Teams, select the **Create new table** button.

 	> [!div class="mx-imgBorder"]